 - a business case of the proposed project, including

-- demonstrating how the proposed project will contribute to the future economic growth of the region, supports the Government’s Growth State agenda, or improves local infrastructure facilities for businesses and community organisations to enable them to grow into the future or improved community facilities
+- demonstrating how the proposed project will contribute to the future economic growth of the region; or supports the Government’s Growth State agenda; or improves local infrastructure facilities for businesses and community organisations to enable them to grow into the future; or upgrades key community facilities

 - cashflow projections for the construction phase and supporting documentation

 - a project delivery timetable that includes provision for necessary approvals and market approach (where applicable) to demonstrate that project construction will commence within 12 months of approval of the grant